You are here

 The Frances Euphemia Thompson Gallery features curated exhibitions honoring distinguished members from the MassArt community.
 These exhibitions celebrate the work done by artists in their community, innovation in artistic disciplines, and reflections on engaging and thought-provoking pieces.

-The Godine Family Gallery is a student-run multi-use space harbored within the Studio for Interrelated Media (SIM).
-Its uses include exhibitions, performances, installations, conferences, lectures, events, and gatherings that serve the MassArt and Boston community.
+Founded in 2005, The Godine Family Gallery is a student-run multi-use space harbored within the Studio for Interrelated Media (SIM) Major.
+Its uses include exhibitions, performances, installations, conferences, lectures, events, and gatherings that serve the MassArt and Boston communities.

 The Student Life Gallery presents student exhibitions throughout the year.
 Exhibitions are student-driven and coordinated through the Office of Student Activities and Programs.